omni-us/jsonargparse/docs/LONG_DESCRIPTION.md

-   When a Path instance is created it is checked that: the path exists, whether it is a file or directory and whether has the required access permissions.
+   When a Path instance is created it is checked that: the path exists, whether it is a file or directory and whether has the required access permissions (d=directory, r=readable, w=writeable, x=executable).
 The absolute path can be obtained without having to remember the working directory from when the object was created.

    Parameters:
       * **path** (*str*) – The path to check and store.